NSCoder/Joybox-Documentation/learn-this/easy/round-4/index.markdown

 ### Use the Sprite Sheet

 In order to use our new sprite sheet we have to tell the game which sprite sheet to load and its respective metadata, for this two objects are needed: **SpriteBatch** and **SpriteFrameCache**.
-We can start implementing it by open the **game_layer.rb** and addign the following:
+We can start implementing it by opening the **game_layer.rb** and adding the following:

 ```ruby
 class GameLayer < Joybox::Core::Layer